tgk/mapped-reference/README.md

 To create a mapped reference, the function `mapping` from the library can be used.
 `mapping` takes a representation function and a reference updating function.
 The representation function has one argument, the original value, whereas the reference updating function also takes the new value in the represented form.
-In this example, a help function bijective-mapping is used for easily creating representations that do not need the original value.
+In this example, a helper function `bijective-mapping` is used for easily creating representations that do not need the original value.

     (defn bijective-mapping
       [f f-inv]
       (mapping
         (fn [x] (f x))
-        (fn [old y] (f-inv y))))
+        (fn [old y] (f-inv y)))) ;; 'old' is ignored as it is not needed for bijective mappings

     (def c->k-mapping (bijective-mapping c->k k->c))